Generic Name: rasburicase (ras BUR ih kase)

 Rasburicase is used to manage uric acid levels in adults and children receiving cancer treatment for leukemia, lymphoma, and certain tumors.

-Rasburicase may also be used for other purposes not listed in this medication guide.
+Rasburicase may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Elitek (rasburicase)?

-You should not receive rasburicase if you are allergic to it, or if you have an enzyme deficiency called glucose-6-phosphate dehydrogenase deficiency (G6PD).
+You should not receive rasburicase if you have ever had an allergic reaction to it, or if you have a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 What should I discuss with my healthcare provider before receiving Elitek (rasburicase)?

 It is not known whether rasburicase passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.

 Rasburicase is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
+A healthcare provider will give you this injection.
 Rasburicase must be given slowly, and the IV infusion can take at least 30 minutes to complete.

 Rasburicase is usually given once per day for up to 5 days.
 Follow your doctor's dosing instructions very carefully.

 While using rasburicase, you may need frequent blood tests.